openstack/charm-tempest/src/README.md

 # Contact Information

-See the [OpenStack Charm Guide](http://docs.openstack.org/developer/charm-guide/) or discuss on Freenode IRC: #openstack-charms
+See the [OpenStack Charm Guide](http://docs.openstack.org/developer/charm-guide/) or discuss on OFTC IRC: #openstack-charms